Customize Field Sections and Entity Previews | Yext Hitchhikers Platform

 Entity Previews can be found in the Entity Type Configuration page.
 To navigate there:

-- Click Knowledge Graph in the navigation bar, then click Configuration.
+- Click Content in the navigation bar, then click Configuration.

 - Click View Details next to the entity type you’d like to customize a preview for.